Art&Craft - DIY Finishing - Sanding - Finishing Techniques

 Abrasive materials used in blasting

-Initially used sand for sandblasting, hence the name (sable = sand in French).
-But sand also comes in many varieties and because of this there are different classifications according to hardness or grain size.
-In terms of grain size, there is sand with grain sizes ranging from 30 to 220.
-For wood only 30 to 80 grit is used.
+Initially used sand for blasting, hence the name (sable = sand in French).
+But sand also comes in many varieties, and because of this there are different classifications according to hardness or grain size.
+In terms of grain size, there is sand ranging from 30 to 220 grains.
+For wood only the 30 to 80 is used.
 In terms of hardness there is another classification.
-Very often it is used Mohs scale used mainly for minerals, which is based on their ability to scratch or be scratched.
-Talc, a material that can be scratched with a fingernail, has a hardness of 1.3 Mohs, while diamond has 120.6.
+Very often used Mohs scale used mainly for minerals, based on their ability to scratch or be scratched.
+Talc, a material that can be scratched with a fingernail, has a Mohs hardness of 1.3, while diamond has 120.6.
 Quartz is somewhere in the middle at 72.2.
 Materials used for wood should not exceed 10 on the Mohs scale.

-However, other abrasive materials are also used.
+Other abrasives are also used.
 For wood, the most recommended is sodium bicarbonate.
-It's softer, but its crystals are abrasive enough to clean the wood and leave it smooth.
-There are also specialists who say it's too soft and recommend it more for removing mould or cleaning plastic, but the vast majority agree that it's the best material for cleaning wood.
-Plastic, ceramic or glass beads, crushed pumice, crushed walnut shells or crushed corn kernels can also be used for wood.
-All these materials are low in hardness so they do not damage the wood.
-For example, walnut shells and corn have a hardness of 4.5 to 5 Mohs, plastic beads used to chip wood have a hardness of 3 to 4 Mohs and pumice stone has a hardness of 6 to 7 Mohs.
+It is softer, but its crystals are abrasive enough to clean the wood and leave it smooth.
+There are also specialists who say it is too soft and recommend it more for mold removal or plastic cleaning, but the vast majority of them agree that it is the best material for cleaning wood.
+Plastic, ceramic or glass pellets, crushed pumice, crushed walnut shells or crushed corn kernels can also be used for wood.
+All of these materials have low hardness so they do not damage the wood.
+For example, walnut shells and corn have a hardness between 4.5 and 5 Mohs, plastic pellets used for splitting wood between 3 and 4 Mohs, and pumice stone between 6 and 7 Mohs.

-Regardless of the material used, it is important that it does not deform or dislocate the wood grain.
-Sandblasting should not be used for cleaning where there is a risk of damage, as in the case of old weathered wood or old and very valuable objects.
-If you do not want to structure the wood, it is better to clean it gradually, in several passes, so that the wood remains intact at the end.
+Whatever material is used, it is important that it does not warp or dislocate the wood fiber.
+Sandblasting should not be used for cleaning where there is a risk of damage, as in the case of old, weathered wood or very valuable old objects.
+If structuring of the wood is not desired, it is better to clean the wood gradually, in several passes, so that the wood remains intact in the end.

 sandblasted old wooden doors

-Why, by sandblasting, were the doors partially damaged?
+Why were the doors partially damaged by sandblasting?
 What else can be done?

-In the situation presented, the negative result was amplified by the fact that the doors were made of resinous wood.
-Much softer than oak or even northern pine, spruce (probably) yielded much more quickly, its structure much more evident.
-Unfortunately, the force of the sandblasting knocked out knots in some cases, ground the edges of the doors at the corners, sometimes even loosening large splinters of wood.
-Fortunately, not all doors were equally affected.
+In the situation presented, the negative result was also amplified by the fact that the doors were made of resinous wood.
+Much softer than oak or even northern pine, the spruce wood (presumably) gave way much more quickly, its structure being much more evident.
+Unfortunately, the force of the sandblasting pulled out knots in some cases, ground the edges of the doors at the corners, sometimes even split large splinters of wood.
+Fortunately, not all doors were equally badly damaged.

-I'm sure the doors will look good in the end.
+I'm sure the doors will look fine in the end.
 Their owner is far too determined to save them.

 sandblasted old wooden doors